hanren2021/ASA-Spring-Gateway-Sample/Configure Spring Cloud Gateway in Consumption Tier_ACA-internal-URL.md

   ![image](https://user-images.githubusercontent.com/90367028/219306013-cc074f49-9418-4356-8b4d-4330205c1dec.png)

-### Step 3: Create the Getway App in the Azure Spring Apps Consumption Tier service instance
+### Step 3: Create the Gateway App in the Azure Spring Apps Consumption Tier service instance
 - Use the following command to specify the app name on Azure Spring Apps as "gateway".
 ```
 az spring app create `